Keywords

 Syphilis is a cosmopolitan infection, with recent infections (primary or secondary syphilis <1 year) posing the highest risk of mother-to-child transmission.
 In such cases, early treatment is crucial in determining obstetric prognosis.

-The prevalence of syphilis during pregnancy was 16.9%.
 The most represented age group was 20 to 34 years (61.4%).
 The majority of pregnant women with syphilis were married (61.4%), in monogamous relationships (72.4%), and had unemployed partners (26.9%).
 The most common risk factors were having a partner who was a driver (OR: 3.31; p = 0.028), a trader (OR: 8.08; p <0.001), and having a history of STIs (p <0.001) or multiple sexual partners (p = 0.011).
-In 75% of cases, pregnancy resulted in the birth of a live fetus.
+In 75% of cases, pregnancy resulted in the birth of a live fetus and 25% cases result in the birth of a died fetus.

-The prevalence of syphilis among pregnant women in the city of Kisangani is on the rise compared to previous years.
 Adverse pregnancy outcomes associated with syphilis could be reduced through early detection and standard treatment of syphilis for pregnant women and their husbands/sexual partners.

 Syphilis, prevalence, risk factors of syphilys in pregnancy, maternel and fetal prognosis.

-In 2016, maternal syphilis cases were estimated to have resulted in 143,000 early fetal deaths and stillbirths, 61,000 neonatal deaths, 41,000 preterm births or low birth weight cases, and 109,000 cases of clinical congenital syphilis.5
+Vertical transmission can occur as early as the 11th week of amenorrhea or during delivery.
+It occurs in 50% of cases and leads to many complications.
+Such as early fetal death, stillbirth, preterm birth, low birth weight, neonatal death, and congenital infection in infants.3,4 In 2016, maternal syphilis cases were estimated to have resulted in 143,000 early fetal deaths and stillbirths, 61,000 neonatal deaths, 41,000 preterm births or low birth weight cases, and 109,000 cases of clinical congenital syphilis.5,6

 The diagnosis of syphilis is simple and its treatment less expensive and not contraindicated during pregnancy.
 But syphilis in pregnant women is still an underestimated public health problem.
 According to the WHO, 2 million women are infected with syphilis worldwide and among untreated cases there are 65% of fetal complications.7,8